gkushang/assert-collector/README.md

 Traditional Assertions exit from your scenario when it finds the first bug, but Assert Collector does not.
 It finds a bug and continues to find more bugs.
 The best use cases are the verifications of UI & JSON Objects!

-Assert Collector builds on top of [Hamcrest Matchers]([hamcrest-matchers) interface.
+Assert Collector is built on top of [Hamcrest Matchers]([hamcrest-matchers) interface.

 ## How to use?